 “This is he, that was in THE CHURCH IN THE WILDERNESS with the angel which spake to him in the mount Sina, and with our fathers: who received the lively oracles to give unto us” (Acts 7:35-38).

 Much confusion exists today about the biblical use of the word church.
 Without understanding the term in light of Scripture, many people conclude this word refers to a building that is used for worship.

-The Bible teaches that the church is not a building, but that believers themselves are the church.
+The Bible teaches that the church is not always a building, but that believers themselves are the church.
 Others assume that any time they find the word church in Scripture, it refers to them or truth about them; this is not true either, this assumption can lead to many practical and doctrinal errors.

 First, we must establish the definition of the word church in the Bible.
 The word church, does not always mean the same thing, every time we find it, and it doesn’t always refer to the same group of people.
 As it is with many biblical words, it is critical to look at the context in which they are used to understand their meaning.